The Truth About Blind Recruitment: Does it Really Improve Diversity?

 Recruiting diverse talent is a key priority for many organisations right now.
-In fact, according to the CIPD’s Resourcing and Talent Planning Survey 2020, two in five organisations have recruited a more diverse workforce over the last 12 months compared with the previous year and over half have a formal diversity strategy.
-Their findings also suggested that most could improve the inclusivity of their recruitment processes through a more comprehensive approach that includes measures to eliminate bias.
+In fact, according to the CIPD’s Resourcing and Talent Planning Survey, two in five organisations have recruited a more diverse workforce over the last 12 months compared with the previous year, and over half have a formal diversity strategy.
+Their findings also suggested that most could improve their recruitment processes to eliminate bias.

-For any organisation to continue to innovate and grow, there needs to be diverse voices around the table.
+For any organisation to continue to innovate and grow, they need to have diverse voices around the table.
 An obvious first step is to look at recruitment practices and consider what we can do to make them more inclusive.

 While we all like to believe that our values don’t allow it, our subconscious is constantly making thousands of small decisions based on the information we process.
 The shortlisting process is therefore prone to us making decisions – whether conscious or not – based on gender, age, race, socioeconomic background, where someone went to school and even the types of organisations a candidate has worked for.

 One of the most common biases we have is affinity bias – being drawn to people that are like us.
-So, when we see information on a CV that suggests somebody is different, our choices are subconsciously influenced.
+So, when we see information on a CV that suggests somebody has a background that isn't the same as ours, our choices are subconsciously influenced.